Taking a break from your carer is beneficial to both of you.

-It’s a broad term that covers various types of short-term accommodation support and also includes respite care.
+It’s a broad term that covers various types of STA support and also includes respite care.
 STA enables you to experience living away from home in a supportive environment for short periods of time.

 STA could look like:

-Overnight or weekend facility-based support where your needs and interests align with shared short-term accommodation facilities.
+- Overnight or weekend facility-based support where your needs and interests align with shared STA facilities.

 While STA services are often delivered in a group-based facility, some organisations provide STA as additional support in your own home.
 In some cases, the provider might book an apartment at a hotel.